WPgenWeakest Precondition Generator

 End ProofsWithStructuralXtactics.

-Evaluation of wpgen Recursively in Locally Defined Functions
+Evaluation of wpgen Recursively inside Local Functions

 Module WPgenRec.